In first under Trump, US warship challenges Beijing's claims in South China Sea

 The U.S. patrol, the first of its kind since October, marked the latest attempt to counter what Washington sees as Beijing's efforts to limit freedom of navigation in the strategic waters.

-The United States has criticized China's construction of man-made islands and build-up of military facilities in the sea and expressed concern they could be used to restrict free movement.
+The United States has criticized China's construction of the man-made islands and build-up of military facilities in the sea, and expressed concern they could be used to restrict free movement.

 U.S. allies and partners in the region had grown anxious as the new administration held off on carrying out South China Sea operations during its first few months in office.